microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 }
 ```

-In this case the response to the initial request is a `201 Created` to indicate that the resource has been created.
+In this case the response to the initial request is a `201 Created` to indicate that the resource has been created
+or `200 OK` when the resource was replaced.
 The response body contains a representation of the created resource, which is the standard pattern for a create operation.
 A status monitor is created to track the additional processing and the ID of the status monitor
 is returned in the `Operation-Id` header of the response.